How to Create Accessible Documents

 Only share content as a document when absolutely necessary.

-It's always a better idea to provide content as information on the screen rather than inside a document.
+It's always a better idea to provide content as information on the screen (like on a web page or in Blackboard) rather than inside a document.
 This is a best practice that helps everyone interacting with your content, not just those using assistive technology.
 You should only present content in a document if, for someone reason, there is no other alternative.

-All users rely on headings and subheadings to navigate and understand the document.
+All users rely on headings and subheadings that provide the correct hierarchy to navigate a document.
 Use the built-in heading feature provided by the software you are using to create headings and subheadings.

 Use the list option provided by your software toolbar.